adrianbj/ProcessPageFieldSelectCreator/README.md

 1. Enter a Field Title, eg: Room Types
 2. Choose the parent where the page tree of options will be created, eg a hidden "Categories" parent page
 3. Select a "Deference in API as" option depending on your needs
-4. Select Options
+4. Select Options - These will become the child pages that will populate the page field select options.
+There are two different options.

-    SIMPLE (title field only) - Enter required options for the select, one per line, eg:
+    Option 1.
+TITLE FIELD ONLY - enter one option per line, eg:

     Single<br />
     Double<br />
     Suite

-    ADVANCED (multiple fields) - Enter the field names on the first line and the values for each page on the subsequent lines, eg:
+    Option 2.
+MULTIPLE FIELDS - the first line is used for the field names and the first field must be 'Title'.
+Subsequent lines are the values for the fields, eg:

     Title, Number of Beds, Number of People, Kitchen Facilities<br />
     Single, 1, 1, Fridge Only<br />